-Homework 16% 100 homework points over the quarter
+Homework 14%

-Midterm 1 27% Not cumulative
+Midterm 1 28% Not cumulative

-Midterm 2 27% Not cumulative
+Midterm 2 28% Not cumulative

 Final 30% Cumulative

 You should expect that your letter grade at the end of the semester will be determined by a curve.
 A typical curve might improve your letter grade over the raw numerical score some, but not much.
-It is not unusual for the mean to correspond with a C or a C^+ .
+In a big class, it is not unusual for the mean to correspond with a C or a C^+ .
 The instructor reserves the right to offer challenge problems, bonus problems, or extra-credit assignments.